 I just made this triple berry shortbread tart and I have to say it just may be my favorite dessert!
-It is a mixture of shortbread and berry preserves which are definitely two of my favorite things.
+This berry shortbread tart is a mixture of shortbread and berry preserves which are definitely two of my favorite things.

-I have made these in cookie form, bar form, tart pan form and it all comes out amazing.
+I have made this shortbread tart in cookie form, bar form, tart pan form and it all comes out amazing.
 I definitely end up eating a lot of the raw dough in this one just to make sure it it tastes great and because it is so good.

-These bars are made with a shortbread crust on the top and bottom and Triple berry preserves- super simple!
+These shortbread bars are made with a shortbread crust on the top and bottom and Triple berry preserves (mixed berry preserves) in the middle- super simple!
 It is so simple that it uses one dough that you make and that is going to be your base crust and also your crumble.

 The ingredients for this one are real simple and you probably already have these items on hand.

 - All Purpose Flour